darkmoon-r/template-proj/libs/README.md

 <div align="center">
   <h1>LIBS</h1>
-  <p>In this directory, you can store additional global functions used throughout your project.</p>
+  <p>In this directory, you can store additional global functions that are used your project.</p>
 </div>

 ## Example